mletizia/multiple-testing-nplm/README.md

 This is the code to reproduce the results of the paper

-Gaia Grosso and Marco Letizia
+Gaia Grosso and Marco Letizia \n
 "Multiple testing for signal-agnostic searches of new physics with machine learning"

 Contributors: Gaia Grosso and Marco Letizia